Parenting Through Separation and Divorce Hub

 Want to do the best for your kids?
 You’re in the right place.
 Why not get in touch?

-'I recently completed a 6 week 1 to 1 parenting course and I cannot recommend it highly enough.
-Heather's positive attitude and ability to make the course enjoyable, interactive and thought provoking has given me a much better understanding of my son, what drives his behaviour and how to respond in challenging situations.'
-David
+'I recently completed a 6-week 1 to 1 parenting course, and I cannot recommend it highly enough.
+Heather's positive attitude and ability to make the course enjoyable, interactive and thought-provoking have given me a much better understanding of my son, what drives his behaviour and how to respond in challenging situations.'
+David, dad of one

-'I’ve noticed a very positive improvement in my communications with my children and in turn our relationship is better.
-The improvement in my own ability to understand and relate to my kids has been (perhaps subconsciously) reciprocated, creating a positive cycle of momentum, they’re approaching conversations with positivity and are in turn met with positivity."
-Jimmy
+'I’ve noticed a very positive improvement in my communications with my children, and in turn, our relationship is better.
+The improvement in my ability to understand and relate to my kids has been (perhaps subconsciously) reciprocated, creating a positive cycle of momentum; they’re approaching conversations with positivity and are in turn met with positivity."
+Richard, dad of five

 This 6-week Parenting Through Divorce course is for you if:

-- How divorce impacts your child and the steps you can take to mitigate the effects.
+- How divorce affects children and steps you can take to mitigate the impact.

-- Why parental conflict can have a long term negative impact on your kids' health and well being and tools to communicate more effectively with your co-parent: how to be an active listener, self regulation techniques, conflict resolution tools and how to set and respect boundaries.
+- Why parental conflict can have a long-term negative impact on your kids' health and well-being, and tools to communicate more effectively with your co-parent: be an active listener, use self-regulation and conflict-resolution tools, and set and respect boundaries.

-- What children's needs are at various ages and stages, how to meet these needs and why temperament is an important factor in how children respond to the changes and transitions inherent in divorce.
+- About children's needs at various ages and stages, how to meet these needs and why temperament is an important factor in how children respond to the changes and transitions inherent in divorce.

 - Strategies to help each of your children feel heard and ways to connect with and support them emotionally.